-In my 15+ years of learning about, applying and coaching others on making peace with food and intuitive eating, I have witnessed many amazing successes.
+In my 15+ years of learning about, applying and coaching others on making peace with food and intuitive eating, I’ve witnessed many amazing successes.
 I’ve seen women who went on diet after diet, always in the gym trying to burn off calories, having no life and believing she didn’t deserve one – until she lost the weight.

 Sure, I know intuitive eating is not a diet.
-I go to great lengths to make sure my clients understand it’s not even a program.
+I go to great lengths to help my clients understand it’s not even a program.
 It’s not a plan, a system, a project or a method.
 It’s not something that has a beginning or an end.
 It is a journey, a continuous experience that brings challenges and triumphs along the way.
 You have setbacks, but they turn out to be learning experiences that help you move further along your journey.

-My favorite way to describe what intuitive eating is, is the word “practice.”
+My favorite way to describe intuitive eating is by using the word “practice.”
 In a practice, you have days that bring obstacles and other days that flow quite easily.
 The biggest difference between a practice and a “program” or a “system” is in a practice, you expect to have setbacks and you welcome them as much as the triumphs because the learning from setbacks is powerful and motivating.

 Would you beat yourself up in your yoga “practice” if, after learning about headstands, you couldn’t do one perfectly?
 Hopefully not.
 Even if you did, I bet it didn’t send you into days of guilt, shame and negative self-talk.